fenago/linux-administration/md/Lab_10.md

 Text processing with awk
 ========================

-[awk] is a very powerful tool you can use in Linux to analyze and process text.
-In fact, [awk] is not like any command you have learned so far, and that's because [awk] is actually a programming language.
-You will find books that are solely written to explain and discuss the use of [awk].
-However, I am only going to show you the very basics of [awk] here, and you can dig further on your own.

 You can use [awk] to achieve the same functionality as the [cut] command.
 For example, to view the first word of each line in the file [facts.txt], you can run: